 The construction ministry focuses on a number of projects including:

-Disaster Recovery Volunteers and units are instrumental in helping families rebuild their homes and lives after a disaster.
+Disaster Rebuild Volunteers are instrumental in helping families rebuild their homes and lives after a disaster.
 Typically, we are able to offer some or all of the building materials needed for the rebuild.
 BOM will manage each project to ensure that the homeowner receives the help they need and to help volunteer teams use their time and resources efficiently.

 BOM wants to help new congregations build their first building.
 Typically the building is 8,000-10,000 sq. ft. using a variety of materials (block, wood, steel, etc.).
 The building project is coordinated by a person selected by the church.
 Volunteer Coordinators work closely with the project manager to ensure that materials and plans are prepared before volunteers arrive.